Conal-Tuohy/SIMILE-Gadget/README.txt

   located in the LICENSE.txt file located in the same directory as this very file you are reading.

-  Note however, that this software ships with libraries that are not released under the same license, that we are redistributing them untouched and each of them are licensed according to the terms of the license files located in the /legal subdirectory.
+  Note however that this software depends on libraries that are not released under the same license.
+If you redistribute the software it's up to you to make sure that your redistribution complies to the sum of all the requirements not just to the ones of the Gadget license.